 To Repair or Not to Repair: That is the Question

-With everything from your refrigerator to your hot water heater, if something is not functioning properly, you’ll likely notice it right away.
-Your dishwasher might wash dishes poorly, leaving food debris and spots on dishes, or your clothes dryer will fail to properly dry clothes.
+With everything from your refrigerator to your water heater, if something is not functioning properly, you’ll likely notice it right away.
+Your dishwasher might wash dishes poorly, leaving food debris and spots on dishes, or your clothes dryer will fail to dry clothes properly.
 Or, your shower will fail to pump out hot water, meaning there’s no hot water to wash your clothes and take a shower.
 These issues can grind life to a halt.

 When to Repair